One of the biggest questions we get asked in our HITmakers artist development program is: “What gear do I need to start a YouTube channel?”

 Audio-Technica AT2020USB Plus ($209).

-AT-2020USBThis condenser microphone doesn’t need a pre-amp and allows self-monitoring through its built-in headphone jack, complete with volume control.
+This condenser microphone doesn’t need a pre-amp and allows self-monitoring through its built-in headphone jack, complete with volume control.
 It also offers mix control to allow you to blend your microphone audio with pre-recorded audio.
 As with many high-quality condenser microphones, the AT2020USB Plus has extended frequency response that makes it ideal for recording vocals for podcasting and home recording.

 Professional dynamic microphones are used for live performances and can also be used in the studio, so they’re a sensible choice if you also plan to perform live.
 However, they use a three-prong connector called an XLR cable, which will not connect directly to your computer.
 As a result, if you buy a professional microphone, you will also need an audio interface.
 These little boxes allow you to plug in your pro mic and then connect to your computer via a USB cable.
 Dynamic mics start around $100.